 B1: Social Renting Professional Support Workers

-Most of these neighbourhoods are found within inner London, and relative to the Super Group more residents identify as Black, live in social housing, with a correspondingly lower rate of home ownership.
-Fewer people in these areas work in skilled trades, with more working in associate professional and technical occupations.
-There is also a lower rate of those who are or who have ever been married or in a civil partnership, alongside moderately worse health.
+Mainly located in Inner London, these neighbourhoods retain a diverse employment structure, with some concentration in associate professional and technical occupations rather than skilled trades or construction.
+Social renting is more common and levels of homeownership are low.
+Many residents identify as Black.
+There is a lower than average rate of marriage or civil partnership, few that are very old (85 or over) and higher incidence of ill health.

-B2: Skilled Manual Workers
+B2: Skilled Trades and Construction Workers

-These scattered and more peripheral neighbourhoods in London are lower density and have an increased prevalence of car or van ownership, given their weaker access to public transport and the higher numbers of skilled trade workers, particularly in construction.
-There are fewer students within these areas as they are more commonly found in less central locations.
-Relative to the Super Group moderately more residents identify as Pakistani and other Asian ethnicities, and there lower numbers of those who are of mixed ethnicity, while still remaining over represented relative to the London average.
-Social rented accommodation is less prevalent, and there are fewer flats.
+These scattered, peripheral and often low residential density neighbourhoods house more workers in skilled trades and construction.
+Few households rent social housing and there are few students.
+Multiple car ownership is higher than the Supergroup average, perhaps because of poorer public transport connectivity.
+Incidence of mixed or multiple ethnicity is below the Supergroup average, and the absence of individuals identifying as Pakistani or Other Asian groups is also less pronounced.
+Flatted accommodation is less dominant than elsewhere in the Supergroup.

 C: Suburban Asian Communities: London neighbourhoods featuring Indian, Pakistani, and Bangladeshi influences, with family-focused living in houses rather than flats.
 Outside of management and the professions, the labour force is very active across a full range of occupations, but some community members remain challenged by language barriers and overcrowding.